-2. Referrals:
+- 2. Referrals:

-- A. Failure to report for teacher or administrative detention. - B. Excessive tardiness
+- A. Failure to report for teacher or administrative detention.
+C. Smoking

-C. Smoking D. Truancy
+- D. Truancy

-3. Behavior:

-- A. Students report directly to Alternative Detention at 2:20 p.m. - B. Students must bring academic, related or shop work and materials. - 4.
+- B. Excessive tardiness 3.
+Behavior: - A. Students report directly to Alternative Detention at 2:20 p.m. - B. Students must bring academic, related or shop work and materials. - 4.
 Infractions or Penalties: - A. Failure to report for Alternative Detention may result in a parent-teacher conference the following day.